Nbrof/Project2/README.md

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Additional Styling for the page.

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.